FeralInteractive/totalwar-empire/README.md

 # Important Information

-Modding the game can cause crashes and other issues especially if your phone hardware cannot support the additional or larger assets used in some mods. feral only offer support for playing the game un-modded.
+Modding the game can cause crashes and other issues especially if your phone hardware cannot support the additional or larger assets used in some mods.
+Feral Interactive only offer support for playing the game un-modded.
 For any modding issues you should contact the team that made the mod you are trying to play.

 Modding requires ownership of the base game and the "A New World" expansion.